Ryan McDaid

 • Growing biology in compost “mother piles”

-• Helping farmers shift from sustaining broken systems to regenerating land, habitat and nutrient-dense food
+• Helping farmers move from sustaining systems to regenerating land, habitat, and nutrient-dense food

 Wider Conversation